Epigenetics of schizophrenia

-The epigenetics of schizophrenia is the study of how the inherited epigenetic changes are regulated and modified by the environment and external factors, and how these changes shape and influence the onset and development of, and vulnerability to, schizophrenia.
-Epigenetics also studies how these genetic modifications can be passed on to future generations.
+The epigenetics of schizophrenia is the study of how inherited epigenetic changes are regulated and modified by the environment and external factors and how these changes influence the onset and development of, and vulnerability to, schizophrenia.
+Epigenetics concerns the heritability of those changes, too.
 Schizophrenia is a debilitating and often misunderstood disorder that affects up to 1% of the world's population.
-While schizophrenia is a heavily studied disorder, it has remained largely impervious to scientific understanding, so epigenetics offers a new avenue for research, understanding, and treatment.
+Although schizophrenia is a heavily studied disorder, it has remained largely impervious to scientific understanding; epigenetics offers a new avenue for research, understanding, and treatment.

 Background

 History

 Historically, schizophrenia has been studied and examined through different paradigms, or schools of thought.
 In the late 1870s, Emil Kraepelin started the idea of studying it as an illness.
 Another paradigm, introduced by Zubin and Spring in 1977, was the stress-vulnerability model where the individual has unique characteristics that give him or her strengths or vulnerabilities to deal with stress, a predisposition for schizophrenia.
 More recently, with the decoding of the human genome, there had been a focus on identifying specific genes to study the disease.
 However, the genetics paradigm faced problems with inconsistent, inconclusive, and variable results.
 The most recent school of thought is studying schizophrenia through epigenetics.

 The idea of epigenetics has been described as far back as 1942, when Conrad Waddington described it as how the environment regulated genetics.
 As the field and available technology has progressed, the term has come to also refer to the molecular mechanisms of regulation.
 The concept that these epigenetic changes can be passed on to future generations has progressively become more accepted.

 While epigenetics is a relatively new field of study, specific applications and focus on mental disorders like schizophrenia is an even more recent area of research.